 All of our training begins with a leash and training collar.
 We don’t stand against the use of prong or e-collars, but they aren’t necessary for basic training or obedience.
 We believe they should be reserved for use in advanced or specialty training.

-As leaders we need to be able to communicate to our dogs what it is we need from them in EVERY situation, right?
+As leaders, we need to be able to communicate to our dogs what it is we need from them in EVERY situation, right?
 So, what happens when we run out of treats or forget our clicker at home?
 We rely on body language, physical praise, motivation, and other non-verbal cues to communicate with our dogs because, instinctively, it’s what they understand.

 For dogs everything comes down to leadership.
 To be an effective leader we have to be able to communicate.
 Since we don’t know how to communicate to our dogs what we expect of them as leaders or even that we are the leader, for that matter, they assume the leadership position in our homes.
-After all, our canine companions are dominant by their most basic nature, it’s in their DNA.
+After all, our canine companions are dominated by their most basic nature, it’s in their DNA.

 Naturally, human-beings are nurturing and catering.
 So much so, we give our pups names, feed them from the table, hug and comfort them (sometimes even when they’re showing aggression), and commonly, we allow them to pull us down the street on walks.
 While we’re humanizing our dogs we are, at the same time, miscommunicating so many things.